godamatech/Project/README.md

-# Project
+# ArewaDS Project
-These are Exercises given ArewaDS
+ - These are Exercises derived from the book 'Python Crash Course' given by ArewaDS
-It is based on Fuctions and Classes
+ - It is based on Fuctions and Classes